History of Marvel Studios in Timeline

 In October 2002, Marvel Studios announced deals for the Sub-Mariner and Prime with Universal Pictures.

-In 2002, with the release of Spider-Man, Marvel Studios introduced its "flipbook" production logo, created by Imaginary Forces, which was accompanied by music from the film's score, sound effects or a song.
+Starting with the release of Spider-Man in 2002, Marvel Studios introduced its "flipbook" production logo, created by Imaginary Forces.
+This logo was accompanied by music from the film's score, sound effects or a song, to lead into the beginning of the film.

 In January 2003, Marvel, the Sci-Fi Channel, and Reveille Productions agreed to develop two pilot films based on Brother Voodoo and Strikeforce: Morituri.